Extrapolating Single-Treatment Effects Out of Factorial Experiments: Extrapolation problem

 \begin{corollary}[F-bias] Consider an estimand of interest $\Pr(Y_{a} = y)$.
 Let $\hat\theta$ denote an estimator, constructed as a function of other estimators for $\Pr(Y_{a,b} = y)$ and $\Pr(y,a,b)$.
 Almost surely $\hat\theta$ will exhibit bias, given the non-identification result.
 This bias is referred to as F-bias. \end{corollary}

 The presence of $F$-bias raises the question of whether other functional assumptions, besides monotonicity, would lead to point-identification in those settings.
 The answer is affirmative, as the next subsection will demonstrate regarding additive separability (no interactions).
 However, these scenarios require both factorial and observational data.
-While the Average Treatment Effect (ATE) is point-identifiable, the expected value of isolated single-treatment estimands, such as $\EX(Y_a)$, is not.
+While the ATE is point-identifiable, the expected value of isolated single-treatment estimands, such as $\EX(Y_a)$, is not.
 Formal results are included in Theorem~\ref{theorem:nointeractmono}.
 Furthermore, the identification of the ATE is no longer valid if either observational or factorial data are absent (Theorem~\ref{theorem:nointeractonlyfact}).
-Therefore, these scenarios will almost surely cause $F$-bias.
+Therefore, these scenarios will typically cause $F$-bias.

+It should be emphasized that the problem here is one of transportability (of extrapolation).
+For the population defined in the experimental design---which we denote by $Y^F_{a}$ to distinguish it from the population of interest--- the quantity $\Pr(Y^F_{a})$ is identifiable from the experimental data $\Pr(Y^F_{a, b})$ by the law of total probability: $\Pr(Y^F_{a}) = \sum_b \Pr(Y^F_{a, b}) \Pr(B^F=b)$.
+However, the problem here is to identify $\Pr(Y_{a})$ for the target population, which might be different from the experimental one.
+In other words, the problem is to extrapolate from $\Pr(Y^F_{a, b})$ and $\Pr(Y, A, B)$ to $\Pr(Y_{a})$.
+A common practice in this scenario is to state that $\Pr(Y^F_{a})$ is just a second-best estimand, to recognize that it lacks external validity, and to hope that it is close enough to $\Pr(Y_{a})$.
+However, as I show, even under otherwise realistic conditions, this extrapolation is not generally supported without strong assumptions.
+In this paper, we provide precise conditions under which this extrapolation is justified.